Bachelor of Landscape Architecture

 One of a Kind in Canada

-The Bachelor of Landscape Architecture (BLA) program at Guelph is fully accredited by the Canadian Society of Landscape Architects (CSLA), and is the only accredited BLA program in Canada.
+The Bachelor of Landscape Architecture (BLA) program at U of G is fully accredited by the Canadian Society of Landscape Architects (CSLA), and is the only accredited BLA program in Canada.
 Accreditation by the Canadian Society of Landscape Architects is recognized by the American Society of Landscape Architects (ASLA), enabling our graduates to enter into professional landscape architecture associations across North America.

 Ontario students applying to the Bachelor of Landscape Architecture program require 4U English; five additional 4U or 4M courses.
 Applicants are also required to submit a Background Information Form.